uysalserkan/AnkaComp-Season-I/README.md

 # AnkaComp
-Personal Examples at Ankara University
+Personal Examples & Quizes & Home Works >> Ankara University Computer Engineering: Season 1.
+// There will be description and names of the examples.